Eniola229/Afric-Research-Team/README.md

-# Afric Research Team deals with collection of Statistical data from people on Diffrent issues and topic's
+# Afric Research Team deals with collection of Statistical data from people on Different issues and topic's